aleksarc/p1/README.md

 ### Google Lighthouse test

-Upon deployment to Github pages, the webpage was teseted with the Google Lighthouse tool available in the Dev tools kit of Google Chrome.
+Upon deployment to GitHub pages, the webpage was teseted with the Google Lighthouse tool available in the Dev tools kit of Google Chrome.
 The results are satisfactory.

 ![lighthouse screenshot](./assets/images/readme/lighthouse-ss.png)

 ## Deployment
-The webpage was deployed to Github Pages by following these steps:
+The webpage was deployed to GitHub Pages by following these steps:
 * Go the the repository in GitHub
 * Click on the Settings link on the top menu
 * Select the Pages item on the left side menu